 The Victorian bustle dress outfit is beautiful.
-All that lace, ribbon, bows, fringe, pleated trim, ruffles, and frills galore!
+All that lace, ribbon, bows, fringe, pleated trim, ruffles, and frills!
 You want to wear one.
 But, you don’t know where to begin.
 It looks so complicated with all those layers.
-But, it is really not as complicated as it may seem.
+Fortunately, it is really not as complicated as it may seem.
 Here, Sue Woods will guide you through the 3 main bustle dress periods: the early bustle, the natural form bustle, and the late bustle.
-All have different shapes and elements that make up the looks and here, you will learn how to create each of them.
-You can learn about bustles dress era history and how to select the correct bustle pad before we get started.
-Jennifer Rosbrugh has a wonderful selection of suggested patterns you could use to make your bustle pad and petticoat for each of these periods and she goes into much more detail with the bustle dress style break down.
-I am going to suggest other patterns and things to look for, along with suggested items, if you wish to purchase a Victorian bustle dress by year.
+All have different shapes and elements that make up the looks, and with this article you will learn how to create each of them.
+You can learn about bustle dress era history and how to select the correct bustle pad before we get started.
+Jennifer Rosbrugh has a wonderful selection of suggested patterns you could use to make your bustle pad and petticoat for each of these periods, and she goes into much more detail with the bustle dress style breakdown.
+I am going to suggest other patterns and things to look for, along with suggested items if you wish to purchase a Victorian bustle dress by year.

 Victorian Bustle Dress Basics

-For shoes, get a nice pair of Victorian styled boots.
-You can find boots here.
-You can get an idea for what late Victorian bustle era shoes looked like in this image.
+For shoes, get a nice pair of Victorian style boots.
+You can find boots here and get an idea for what late Victorian bustle era shoes looked like in this image above.
 Boots were lace up or button up with a sturdy heel.
-Slippers or pumps had a moderate feel with a bit of bling on the toe such as with a shoe clip.
-You may wish to have long knee high socks for stockings to wear with your shoes.
+Slippers or pumps had a moderate heel with a bit of bling on the toe, such as a shoe clip.
+You may wish to have long knee high socks or stockings to wear with your shoes.
 Ankle socks tend to bunch in tall boots.
-Pumps would be best with knee-high tights (black or white.)
-Full pantyhose become an issue in the powder room (trust me!)
+Pumps would be best with knee-high tights (black or white).
+Full pantyhose become an issue in the powder room (trust me!).

 Victorian Early Bustle – 1868 to 1875

 So, how do you get yourself an 1870s bustle?
-Well, to start, Jennifer Rosbrugh has a video showing us how to create one.
+Well to start, Jennifer Rosbrugh has a video showing us how to create one.
 They are not too difficult to make with basic sewing skills.
-In a pinch, you could sue a large full skirt and gather the back into a bustle.
+In a pinch, you could use a large full skirt and gather the back into a bustle.

 Hats in the early bustle years were almost like mini hats or mini bonnets.
-You can use this pattern as inspiration for this style of hat.
-You can find similar styles on Vintage Dancer.
+You can use this pattern as inspiration for this style of hat, or find similar styles on Vintage Dancer.
 Debbie has also used vintage 1950s hats for this era.
 They are usually small and when covered with some pretty flowers and lace will look perfect for this era (see her in the first picture).
-For evenings use Victorian hair accessories instead of a hat.
+For evenings, use Victorian hair accessories instead of a hat.

 Victorian Natural Form Bustle 1876 – 1883

 By 1876, a new bustle shape was appearing.
 This shape was…well…flat.
-Sometimes a small pillow was worn under the back side of the skirts.
-But, not really much else.
+Sometimes a small pillow was worn under the back side of the skirts, but not really much else.
 Trains were very popular during the natural form era.
-This era lasted until about 1878-83, with the years in between this and the previously mentioned bustle style being more of transitional years where you might have seen both or a combination of the styles.
+This era lasted from 1878 until about 1883, with the years in between this and the previously mentioned bustle style being more transitional years where you might have seen both or a combination of the styles.

 Another style of dress you might like which appeared in the 1870s, is the polonaise style.
 It was more like the natural form styled dresses by not having much on the rear, except maybe a pillow.
 These styles were very much inspired by the polonaise styles of the late 18th century (practically 100 years prior).
 The 18th century influence was seen throughout the 1870s in necklines, sleeves, trims, etc.